-For the ICX 7850 and the ICX 7550, values are used from the forwarding profile and there is no option to change these values.
+For ICX 8200, ICX 7850, and ICX 7550 devices, many system-max values are used from the forwarding profile and there is no option to change these values.
 When a new profile is selected, the values from the new profile are applied.
 Refer to the forwarding-profile command in the RUCKUS FastIron Command Reference and the "Configuration Fundamentals" chapter in the RUCKUS FastIron Management Configuration Guide for more information.

-TABLE 23 Commands for Configuring system-max Values
+TABLE 19 Commands for Configuring system-max Values